Best Online Payment Systems for Small Businesses 2026

 Pricing

-Stripe also offers a payment form you can embed into your website.
+In terms of its online payments solutions, Stripe offers a payment gateway page you can embed into your existing website.
 This means your customers can easily pay there and then, without the annoyance of getting redirected somewhere else.
-You can also customise the logo, images, and colour to make the image seamlessly align with your website.

 Pricing